civicmapper/peak-flow-calculator/README.md

 * `core/logic/gp.py` contains all functions that perform geoprocessing using the ArcPy package, including reading and writing spatial datasets
 * `core/logic/utils.py` contains utilty functions.

+See the wiki for more information on the business logic.

+## Plans

+* We plan to develop a platform-agnostic version of this toolset that is not dependent on Esri licensing in the future.

 ## Credits/Contributors

 * These scripts are based on the culvert evaluation model developed by Rebecca Marjerison at the Cornell Soil and Water Lab in 2013